RidwanSharkar/Erebus/README.md

 ### ⚔️ Sabres - ASSASSIN
-**Playstyle**: Stealth-based fighter with mobility and high-risk, high-reward damage
+**Playstyle**: Stealth-based close-quarters specialist with high-risk, high-reward damage
 - **🔪 Q - Backstab** (2s): {60 ENERGY} Strikes the target with both sabres, dealing 75 damage or 175 damage if attacking the target from behind.
 Refund 45 energy if the target is stunned.
 - **💥 E - Flourish** (1.5s): {35 ENERGY} Unleash a flurry of slashes that deals increased damage with successive hits on the same target, stacking up to 3 times.
 Expending 3 stacks applies STUN for 4 seconds.
 - **🐦‍🔥 R - Divebomb** (6s): {40 ENERGY} Leap into the air and crash down, dealing 125 damage and applying STUN for 2 seconds to enemies caught below.